 A lean air/fuel mixture is the opposite of a rich one; you have too much air in the mix and not enough gas.
 This, too, can be caused by a failing mass airflow sensor that thinks there’s enough air in there when there’s actually too much.
 A lean mixture starves your vehicle’s engine of the fuel it needs, and you’ll notice this when your engine is hard to start or hesitates when you accelerate (as discussed above).

 This is actually a sign for us unless you have a scanner in your garage and some of our customers do.
 If your check engine light comes on, the error code the diagnostic check returns might point to an MAF failure.
 Other things that can return an air intake error code include a clogged air filter, a clogged or failing catalytic converter, a damaged intake boot, or vacuum leaks in the engine.

-Give us a call here at Mechanic One Auto Repair in Canton, MI, if you notice any of the above signs.
+Give us a call here at Mechanic One Auto Repair & European Auto Repair in Canton, MI, if you notice any of the above signs.
 We will get to the bottom of your air intake issue.